soar-robotics/soarchain-contract-creator/escrow/README.md

 To initiate a ride request, the rider's wallet must have a sufficient balance.

+# Optional: If there is access to a Motus account, the scripts can be updated using that account.
+If not, create a driver account using the following command

+* make add-driver

 **Note:** Drivers must be registered on the SoarChain network prior to participating.
 When a driver subscribes to ride requests through a ride-sharing application, riders will be presented with a list of available drivers.
 Subsequently, a rider can initiate an escrow request by sending a request to create escrow, along with the driver's address.

-3- Once the node is operational, it's time to interact with the escrow smart contract by following the steps below:
+3- Now, it's time to interact with the escrow smart contract by following the steps below:

 * make deploy-escrow
 * make init-escrow